course-details-portlet

 Knowledge:

-• have knowledge about local and global, internal and international migration processes, and in particular how migration influences and is influenced by development and humanitarian policy and practice
+• has knowledge about local and global, internal and international migration processes, and in particular how migration influences and is influenced by development and humanitarian policy and practice

 Skills:

-• will be able to analyze practical and theoretical connections between humanitarianism and development, and how different forms of migration are embedded in sustainable development debates
+• is able to analyze practical and theoretical connections between humanitarianism and development, and how different forms of migration are embedded in sustainable development debates

 • through group activity, the students will develop the ability to communicate theories, concepts and discussions on migration themes and apply them to particular cases and situations